droglenc/NCHighways/modules/04_Careers/index.md

 &nbsp;

 ## Class Work
-We will do the following during class.

 * Julie Winter, Student Career Advisor, will introduce Northland’s Career Services resources; demonstrate how to use Handshake (a program to help you find on- or off-campus work or internship positions); and introduce you to TypeFocus (an interactive program that assesses your interests and strengths, and introduces you to majors and careers that align with your interests).

 &nbsp;

 ## After Class Assignment
-You should complete the following items.

-* Complete a profile on Handshake. **Screen capture of your completed profile should be e-mailed to me before the next class period.**
+* Complete a profile on Handshake. <span style="color:Maroon; font-weight:bold;">Screen capture of your completed profile should be e-mailed to me before the next class period.</span>
-* Complete a TypeFocus inventory. **Screen capture of your completed inventory should be e-mailed to me before the next class period.**
+* Complete a TypeFocus inventory. <span style="color:Maroon; font-weight:bold;">Screen capture of your completed profile should be e-mailed to me before the next class period.</span>
 * Do class preparation for the next module.